 - Dunlop: The original method for making latex foam, which involves whipping the liquid with frothing agents, pouring into a mold (usually open), and heating or vulcanizing the material into a solid state.

 - Talalay: This process involves pouring the liquid into a vacuum-sealed mold, where air pressure is controlled for a more consistent foaming.
-The material is flash-frozen before vulcanization to prevent settling of particles.
+The material is flash-frozen before vulcanization to prevent settling.

 Benefits of a Natural Latex Mattress